apache/druid/docs/querying/lookups-cached-global.md

 #### simpleJson lookupParseSpec

 The `simpleJson` `lookupParseSpec` doesn't take any parameters.
-It's simply a line-delimited JSON file where the field is the key, and the field's value is the value.
+It's simply a newline-delimited JSON file where the field is the key, and the field's value is the value.

 Example input: